 33. Somebody Like You by Keith Urban

-The intro alone of this 2002 song is enough to get everyone around you start humming to the melody of the song.
+The intro alone to this 2002 song is enough to get everyone around you to start to hum along to the melody.
 It has a catchy rhythm that is almost like chart-topping pop songs.
 And when Urban starts with his characteristic vocals, you’ve got a song that is sure to get everyone in the room involved.

 The magic of this song is undeniable.
 You can feel the vibe straight from the first few strums of the strings.
 And if you attempt to learn the fingerstyle of this Hot Country Singles-topping musical piece, you’ll elevate the song’s natural harmonic qualities further.
 If arpeggio intimidates you, then a simple strumming pattern should do the trick.
 Do take note that the tempo for the strumming is a bit fast.